ivan-usov-org/bec/docs/source/user/usage.md

 ```

 ### Plot the scan data manually
-Alternatively, you may install `pandas` as an additional dependency to directly import the data to a `pandas dataframe`.
+Alternatively, you may install `pandas` as an additional dependency to directly import the data to a pandas dataframe.
 If on top, `matplotlib` is installed in the environment and imported `import matplotlib.pyplot as plt` within the BEC's IPython shell, you may directly plot the data from the ipython shell.

 ```python